hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > Yet I have heard professor oft advancing,
 >
-> Something about "philosophy of dancing".
+> Something about "philosophy of dancing[^65]".

->
+[^65]: In order to make his knowledge of the art apparently the more profound; he is in the frequent habit in common conversation, of speaking of "the philosophy of "the philosophy of dancing".

 > Perhaps he means to view with Boyle and Locke,
 >
 > For of assurance he has an ample stock.